Healthy Homes Assessment Ahuriri

 Home Assessments Ahuriri for Rental Properties

-There are numerous concerns you should look for during a house inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are numerous things to look over in the house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
 The most common are:

 • Do you think the ceiling insulation need topping up or replacing?

-The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling can be significant for property managers and landlords.
-For specialist assistance, get in touch today to schedule your rental properties house evaluation.
+The consequences of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of the tenancy solutions ruling could be significant for landlords and property managers.
+For specialist advice, call today and book your rental properties house assessment.

 home assessments for rental properties